 Apple’s success demonstrates that people will pay a premium for unique products and services that offer significant differences.
 Good branding means you ask a fair price for your product and services, and that you communicate to consumers the value suppositions that prove you deserve to get that price.

 Find a key differentiator that is meaningful, important, and influential to your target consumer audience and then own that differentiator within your market.
 It’s not easy to do and requires a great deal of market research and analysis.
-If you lack skills and expertise in this area, hire a brand consultancy to help you.
+If you lack skills in this area, we are a brand strategy consulting firm with the expertise to help you.
 Differentiate your brand as Apple did, through innovation, superior customer service, and marketing and advertising campaigns that engage consumers’ emotions.